elmika/book-quotes/README.md

 		$docker run --network=book-network -it --name perl_container perl-app
 	```

+	**Note:** This will run the parsing of PoeTraor.htm and introduce data into the database.

 ## Books and Words

 This is a project developped using perl in 2009.